swch/slate/source/includes/_rest.md

 ------ | ---- | -----------
-id | number (pk) | Unique ID of this card. bin_id | number (fk) [bins](#bins) | ID of BIN associated with this card. expiration_month | string |
-expiration_year | string |
+id | number (pk) | Unique ID of this card. bin_id | number (fk) [bins](#bins) | ID of BIN associated with this card. type | string | Type of card (e.g. Visa), automatically filled in by CardSavr. expiration_month | string | expiration_year | string |
 name_on_card | string |
 nickname | string |
-created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on cardholder_id | number (fk) [cardholders](#cardholders) | ID of cardholder associated with this card.
+custom_data | object | Meta-data that can be added to the card if needed. created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on cardholder_id | number (fk) [cardholders](#cardholders) | ID of cardholder associated with this card.